Abubakar919666/Python/README.md

 # Python
-Learning of Basic of Python
+Learning the basics of Python